Playful Literacy and Shadow Puppets

 You can read the entire BC English Language Arts curriculum documents here:

-The children who tried these puppets out equally enjoyed being both spectator and creator of stories.
-The puppets cast a long or short shadow depending on the time of day and position of the puppets, which ties nicely into our grade one study of light and shadows in Science.
+We use shadow puppets mostly with our young learners.
+In my experience, children who chose to engage with shadow puppets equally enjoy being both spectator and creator of stories!
+Puppets cast a long or short shadow depending on the time of day and position of the puppets, which ties nicely into a study of light and shadows in Science.
 The puppets could also easily be used in a shadow puppet theatre inside the classroom with flashlights to create a dramatic backdrop.

 If you are particularly good with a pair of scissors, you can download free copies of many of the shadow puppets here.